cindy-yuting-chiu/biostat_customer_tool/README.md

 We’ll generate synthetic data with doctor’s information and availability and create a separate file for testings.
 The sample data can be found under `sample_data` folder.
 There are two files: `doctor_test_table.txt` has sample doctor information and `appointment_table.txt` has sample appointments information.
 The user can use the loaddata function in the API to load all the sample data.
 Please see API docs for more information.

 ### Testing
 The user can run the test using `pytest test/test_app.py` command.
-This will generate a test database that is different from the production database and performed tests on the test database.
+This will generate a test database that is different from the production database (`testing.db`) and performed tests on the test database.

 ## References